Hobo spider: Distribution and habitat

 Eratigena agrestis is distributed from Europe to Central Asia, and is also found in western North America, in the Pacific Northwest and Great Basin.
-It is recorded in the checklist of Danish spider species, and is present on the small island of Peberholm, probably having been carried there by foreign trains.
+It is recorded in the checklist of Danish spider species, and is present on the small artificial island of Peberholm, probably having been carried there by trains.

 It is a resident of fields, avoiding human habitations occupied by major competitors, particularly the giant house spider (Eratigena atrica), which is a common resident of houses and other man-made structures in Europe.
 As a result, human contacts with the hobo spider are uncommon in Europe.
 Hobo spiders build a horizontal, trampoline-like web near brick walls or wood piles where the spider has shelter and awaits prey.

+The hobo spider lays its eggs in September and they hatch during late spring.
+After the male hobo spider mates it dies.

 Bite effects

 Although the toxicity and aggression of the hobo spider have long been debated, there is little evidence that the hobo spider is a dangerously venomous species.
 The CDC reported case studies in the 1990s claiming that the hobo spider bite caused isolated cases of necrosis in people, but as of 2017, the CDC no longer lists the hobo spider among venomous species.
 In Canada, there is no evidence that hobo spider bites cause skin necrosis.
 Some bites reportedly from the closely related desert grass spider, Agelenopsis aperta, may have been inaccurately reported and may have actually been from the hobo spider.